Type 212CD submarine: Future operators

 In March 2021, the Norwegian Navy ordered 4 boats.
 The contract was signed in July 2021.
+The submarines are to be delivered from 2029 to 2035.

 In June 2023, the Norwegian Defence Chief recommended to increase the order to 6.
-In June 2024, this purchase was approved by the parliament, and a contract is to be signed.
+In December 2025, the government made the decision to purchase the 2 additional submarines.
+The purchase was approved by the parliament in January 2026 and the contract was signed.

-The submarines are to be delivered from 2029 to 2035.
+At CANSEC on 28 May 2026, Germany and Norway jointly urged Canada to select the Type 212CD, offering four boats by 2036; with the German and Norwegian fleets this would form a 24-boat NATO operator community.